Yhabib05/EZKeylogger/README.md

 # EZKeylogger

 ## Introduction
-EZKeylogger is a simple, yet effective, keylogging tool developed by Yassin Habib.
-This tool is designed to record keystrokes on a computer for a set duration, capture system information, take screenshots, and then send this data via email.
+EZKeylogger is a simple, yet effective, keylogging tool developed by me Yassin Habib.
+This tool is designed to record keystrokes on a computer until you press the escape button, capture system information, take screenshots, and then send this data via email.
 It's a comprehensive package for monitoring and logging system activity.

 ## Features
 - **Keystroke Logging**: Records all keystrokes and saves them into a log file.